irods/irods_docs/docs/plugins/irods_rule_language.md

 ### Quoting Code

-Sometime when you want to pass a string representation of code or regular expressions into an action, it is very tedious to escape every special character in the string.
+Sometimes when you want to pass a string representation of code or regular expressions into an action, it is very tedious to escape every special character in the string.
 For example